 The point is, it doesn’t take much work to turn a story into a reasonable sounding allegory.
 But if we turn every miraculous event into an allegory, it takes away from what makes the God of the Bible special.

-So the question we have to ask ourselves is “Which is more likely, that a man has lied, or that a miracle has occurred?”
+The question we have to ask ourselves is this: “Which is more likely, that a man has lied, or that a miracle has occurred?”

 “Is it more probable that nature should go out of her course or that a man should tell a lie?
 We have never seen, in our time, nature go out of her course.
 But we have good reason to believe that millions of lies have been told in the same time.
 It is therefore at least millions to one that the reporter of a miracle tells a lie.”